lballabio/QuantLib/Readme.txt

 (included in this distribution) while a list of past changes can be browsed at <http://quantlib.org/reference/history.html>.

-Known bugs are listed at <http://quantlib.org/reference/bug.html>.
+Known bugs are listed at <http://quantlib.org/reference/bug.html>;
+a list of caveats (which are not bugs, but rather issues that might be misleading) is available at <http://quantlib.org/reference/caveats.html>.

 A (hopefully growing) list of frequently-asked questions is available at
 <http://quantlib.org/reference/faq.html>.